Bus and Truck Mechanics and Diesel Engine Specialists

 No robot exists that could undertake even the relatively simple task of replacing a headlight bulb, let alone diagnosing a problem such as "vibration at 55 km/h".

-Brett Coker (Low) says
+Brett Coker (Low) 2 years ago

 A Diesel Technician is a job that requires very specific movements and positions that a machine will likely not be able to reach.